 Radio Chat: 16 May 2012

-I discussed "Guilty Pleasures" with listeners for Philosophy in Action Radio on 16 May 2012.
-Listen to or download the podcast below.
+I discussed "Guilty Pleasures" with listeners on 16 May 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 Do you struggle with the temptation of "guilty pleasures"?
 How can you overcome them – or should you indulge them?

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: